serenity-kit/lini/README.md

 ## Todos

-- handle case where locker is not available yet when directly opening a list
-- update locker entries locally when new locker data comes in

 - create a new invitation needs a change in react-native-libsodium (use noble?)
 - show pending changes in the sidebar and the list